SarahBump/ChicagoFarmersMarket/README.md

 #INTRODUCTION
 This is a Chicago Farmers Market Finder application.
 The application was built entirely on the client-side using HTML, CSS, javascript, and JQuery.
 I used Chicago Open Source Data for the information on the markets and the googlemaps API for the map.
+You can visit the site here: http://chifarmar.com/
 #Screenshots

 ![Home Page](/Home.png)